2019 Corporate Sustainability Report

 Industry-leading reliability

-We deliver electric service reliability that ranks among the best for all utilities in the country,
+We deliver electric service reliability that ranks among the best for all utilities in the country*

-All three of our electric utilities deliver industry-leading, top quartile reliability performance.
+Our electric utilities deliver industry-leading, top quartile reliability performance.
 This is made possible by the outstanding performance of our generating plants and power delivery systems, especially during periods of high customer demand.

 Robust infrastructure

-We operate electric utilities in Colorado, Montana, South Dakota and Wyoming, serving approximately 212,000 customers’ energy needs with nearly 1 gigawatt of electric generation and a 9,000-mile electric transmission and distribution system.
+We operate electric utilities in Colorado, Montana, South Dakota and Wyoming, serving approximately 222,000 customers’ energy needs with nearly 1.5 gigawatt of electric generation and a 9,000-mile electric transmission and distribution system.

 Prime locations